alireza93/ChangeDetection_NFAclustering/README.md

 # ChangeDetection_NFAclustering
-Change detection between two images with NFA clustering
+This is Matlab app for change detection between two images with NFA clustering.